Stress Eating

 • 5 Powerful Ways to Stop Mindless Stress Eating for Good

-Mindless stress eating may seem like it’s nothing more than getting a little relief from a stressful moment in life.
+Mindless stress eating may seem like nothing more than relief from a stressful moment in life.

-It’s like a taste of something delicious will take the bitterness out of life.
+It’s like tasting something delicious will take the bitterness out of life.

-But, when it happens again and again and you feel guilty about it, it’s a recipe for shame and regret.
+But, when it happens repeatedly and you feel guilty about it, it’s a recipe for shame and regret.

-We all have basic needs, like a roof over our heads, money and of course at its most basic level, fuel for our bodies in the form of food.
+We all have basic needs, like a roof over our heads, money, and, of course, at the most basic level, fuel for our bodies in the form of food.

-Our more personally specific needs like love, companionship, a sense of purpose and belonging, a sense of feeling calm and at peace or knowing how to manage your emotions are just a few.
-These needs are more difficult to quickly identify how much you need and when – they’re a little more specific to the flexible.
+Our more personally specific needs like love, companionship, a sense of purpose and belonging, feeling calm and at peace, or knowing how to manage your emotions are just a few.
+Identifying how much you need and when quickly is more complex – they’re more specific to the flexible.

-Mindless stress eating can be a way to get your attention and be present, so you can make conscious choices that lead you where you want to be in your life.
+Mindless stress eating can be a way to get your attention and be present so you can make conscious choices that lead you where you want to be.

-What makes the biggest difference in stress eating?
-Giving yourself a bit of space to pay attention to what really matters, so you make choices that matter in your life.
+What makes the most significant difference in stress eating?
+Give yourself space to pay attention to what matters so you can make choices that matter in your life.

 1. Connection – be around people who are a positive influence